 - Not even once did I attempt to please the interviewer or guess and offer answers I knew they were looking for; I was 100% my authentic self and gave exactly zero fucks about the usual hiring dance.
-“Where do I see my self in 5 years, you ask?
+“Where do I see myself in 5 years, you ask?
 Hopefully, on a beach with a mojito.
 Next question.”
 It was so liberating and so rewarding.
 I even got to wear my “Task failed successfully” t-shirt to one of the interviews just because I felt like it (and ended up getting an offer from them)

 - Being relaxed, authentic, and confident in my decision to never compromise on anything important to me, gave me this incredibly powerful feeling of being in control of the process, and not at the mercy of the job market.

-In the end, I applied to 2x fewer positions than in the spring round, and got 2.5x more offers in the same time-frame, all of which were permanent, full-time positions at companies I’d be happy to work for.
+In the end, I applied to 2x fewer positions than in the spring round and got 2.5x more offers in the same time-frame, all of which were permanent, full-time positions at companies I’d be happy to work for.

 I ended up with 5 offers, 4 of which were within my range (and the 5th one could probably be negotiated to get within the range), with a variety of benefit options, different flexibility levels, and a variety of career paths.

 Now, with 4 offers in hand (and one coming in later), I had a tough task of making the right choice.
 Do I go for more money but less flexibility?
-Or better work environment, but unclear career path?
+Or a better work environment, but an unclear career path?
 Stock options or flexible paid time off?
 Well, I was set to not compromise on anything important, so… Flexible schedule, flexible (as in “unlimited”) paid time off, good 401(k) match, stock options, clear career path, challenging tasks, awesome team.
 All or nothing.
 And at this point, it was pretty easy to choose.
 Introducing Auth0.

-The interview process took about 5 weeks from the day I applied to accepting the offer.
+The interview process took about 5 weeks from the day I applied to accept the offer.
 It consisted of an initial phone screen, an interview with my potential manager, another one with my potential teammates, a take-home assignment, and finally a call with one of the senior directors.
 There’s a great post about how exactly Auth0 hires engineers.

-Initial screen was nothing surprising, except for a sense of transparency and genuine interest in my experience and personality.
+The initial screen was nothing surprising, except for a sense of transparency and genuine interest in my experience and personality.

-Second call… I blew it, big time :) It was set up as a Zoom meeting, and for some reason I thought that I should expect a call, while in fact, I was supposed to call in myself.
-Anyway, the call was rescheduled and went well over an hour, and generally was just a friendly chat about me, my experience, job expectations, the company, position, team,management, and such.
+Second call… I blew it, big time :) It was set up as a Zoom meeting, and for some reason, I thought that I should expect a call, while in fact, I was supposed to call in myself.
+Anyway, the call was rescheduled and went well over an hour, and generally was just a friendly chat about me, my experience, job expectations, the company, position, team, management, and such.
 It went well, and the next step was set up.

 Then, a take-home assignment was set up.
 It was a pretty interesting experience.
 I got invited to a Slack channel, where I was to work with one of my potential co-workers on a task that might come up in my day-to-day job (I had to write an app using Auth0 docs and APIs).
-All expectations were set very clearly and upfront, no guessing required: what they were looking at in the process and in the end result, how my performance will be evaluated, what success looks like, what to be aware of, and so on.
-I was traveling at the moment, and submitted the app almost a week later.
+All expectations were set very clear and upfront, no guessing required: what they were looking at in the process and in the end result, how my performance will be evaluated, what success looks like, what to be aware of, and so on.
+I was traveling at the moment and submitted the app almost a week later.

 A few days after that, I got a message that the team was impressed with my app, enough to move me to the next and final stage.
 A call with a senior director of my potential department was set up a couple of days later, it went well.
 The next day I was offered the job, which I accepted.